-Assignment of a registered trademark is possible either with or without the goodwill of the business concerned and either for all of the goods and/or services, for which the trademark is registered, or for only part of these goods and/or services.
-The assignment must be in writing.
-The assignment of a registered trademark may not be restricted to a part of the BES islands, but must always apply to the whole territory of the BES islands.
+Assignment of a registered trademark is possible either with or without the goodwill of the business concerned and either for all of the goods and/or services, for which the trademark was registered, or for only part of these goods and/or services.
+Assignment must be in writing.
+The assignment of a registered trademark may not be restricted to a part of Sint Maarten only, but must always apply to the whole territory of Sint Maarten (Dutch side).
 If not, the assignment will be subject to nullification.
-The assignment of a trademark must be recorded in the Register for Caribbean Dutch Trademarks ("CariblEregister") in order to be valid against third parties.
+The assignment of a trademark must be recorded in the Trademark Register in order to be valid against third parties.